Careers360 Logo

 JEE Main 2025 Paper 2 Previous Year Analysis

 The difficulty was moderate to tough.
 Maths was tricky and time consuming whereas drawing/aptitude was tricky but mostly direct.
 Good spatial and drawing skills would fetch a good rank.
 The questions were mostly standard NCERT based.
-Overall, time management was a key challenge.
-Thorough understanding of JEE Main 2026 syllabus was required.
-We have provided the detailed analysis of 2025 below:
+Time management was overall a hurdle.
+An in depth understanding of JEE Main 2026 syllabus was required.
+The analysis for 2025 is given below:

 1. Mathematics Analysis – JEE Main 2025 Paper 2